TrueCodePoet/kernel-memory/extensions/AzureCosmosDb/README.md

 ## Implementation Details

-The extension creates a database named "memory" in your Azure Cosmos DB account.
+The extension creates a database named "memory" (hardcoded) in your Azure Cosmos DB account.
 Each memory index is stored as a separate container within this database.

-The containers are configured with vector search capabilities using the Quantized Flat index type and Cosine distance function.
+**Important Note on Vector Search:** The current implementation **does not** configure or utilize Azure Cosmos DB's native vector indexing or search features.
+The `GetSimilarListAsync` method uses a basic placeholder query and does not perform true vector distance calculations.
+Implementing and configuring native vector search would require modifications to this connector.

 Memory records are stored with the following structure:
-- `id`: Base64-encoded unique identifier
+- `id`: The original `MemoryRecord.Id`, Base64 encoded for compatibility with Cosmos DB ID constraints.
-- `file`: File identifier (used as partition key)
+- `file`: The file identifier derived from `MemoryRecord.Id`, used as the **partition key** for the container.
-- `tags`: Collection of metadata tags
+- `tags`: Collection of metadata tags.
-- `embedding`: Vector representation of the memory content
+- `embedding`: Vector representation of the memory content (stored but not currently used for native vector search by this connector).
-- `payload`: Additional data associated with the memory record
+- `payload`: Additional data associated with the memory record.